 There are of course lots of different options for accommodations when booking a trip to Ottawa.
 Most of the major hotel chains are located very central downtown.
 Because the city isn’t very big you can pretty much walk everywhere you need to within 20-25 minutes.

 Like all other Fairmont hotels in Canada, the Chateau Laurier is as beautiful and elegant on the outside as it is on the inside.
 One of the focal points for downtown Ottawa, the Chateau is walking distance to the Byward Market, Parliament Hill and Bank Street (the major street that runs through Ottawa).
 If you’re okay with ghosts, apparently the hotel is haunted by former owner Charles Melville.
 It was rumoured that Charles had taken a trip to London to buy furniture for the hotel before it’s opening.
-However, he never made it home (nor did the furniture) as he had been travelling on the Titanic!
+However, he never made it home (nor did the furniture) as he had been traveling on the Titanic!

 This was the hotel of choice for my parents throughout my University career when they would come to visit me.
 While it may not look like much from the outside, the hotel rooms are quite large and all come with fully equipped kitchens.
 They are located within walking distance of Bank Street and Parliament Hill

 This hotel is also perfectly located as the name suggests, near Parliament Hill.
-In terms of location you get a good bang for your buck.
+In terms of location, you get a good bang for your buck.
 There’s a fitness centre and parking available as well if needed.

 If hotels aren’t your thing, there are plenty of Airbnb’s around as well!